 Food and Aid: The official race aid station will be available every 2.5 miles as you finish each lap.
 We will have a wide range of typical ultra food, and we are open to your suggestions and food requests.

-Warming Tent: There will be a warming/sleeping tent set up next to the Aid Station.
+Warming Tent: If Covid precautions allow there will be a warming/sleeping tent set up next to the Aid Station.
 Feel free to bring a cot, sleeping bag and blankets as you feel is needed.
 You may set up your own aid station in here if so desired.

 For those running at night make sure to bring extra clothes, it can get pretty cold and windy so extra layers may be needed.
 Also don't forget to bring extra batteries for your headlamp.
 Even though we are inside a state park there isn't any lighting on the backside of the course so you will need to use your headlamp.